 Social Studies Podcast is a talk show produced by TINT about marketing, social media, and technology through the lens of the industry’s most innovative minds.
 Hosted by Nathan Zaru (@YES).
-In this episode we welcome Jordan Harbinger, cofounder of The Art of Charm, a top-10 podcast on iTunes.
-You can find them on twitter at @theartofcharm and tweet us with comments and requests @TINT.
+In this episode we welcome Jordan Harbinger, host of The Jordan Harbinger Show (and previous co-founder of The Art of Charm).
+You can find them on twitter at @jordanharbinger and tweet us @TINT.

 Nathan Zaru: I guess we started.
 Welcome everyone to the Social Studies Podcast.

 Jordan Harbinger: We haven’t started yet.
 Hold on.

 Nathan Zaru: We haven’t started yet.
 Jordan Harbinger.
 You’re welcome.